jjatria/AI-FANN/README.md

     ) returns self

-If called with no positional arguments, this method returns the activation function for neuron number and layer specified in the `neuron` and `layer` parameters respectively, counting the input layer as layer 0.
-It is not possible to get activation functions for the neurons in the input layer: doing so is an error.
+If called with no positional arguments, this method returns the activation function for the neuron number and layer specified in the `:neuron` and `:layer` parameters respectively, counting the input layer as layer 0.
+It is not possible to get activation functions for the neurons in the input layer: trying to do so is an error.

-If called with a member of the AI::FANN::ActivationFunc enum as the first positional argument, then this function will instead _set_ this as the activation function for the specified layer and neuron, and return the value that has been set.
+If called with a member of the AI::FANN::ActivationFunc enum as the first positional argument, then this function will instead _set_ this as the activation function for the specified layer and neuron, and return the calling AI::FANN object.

 When used as a setter, specifying the layer is always required.
+This can be done with the `:layer` parameter, as described above, or with the `:hidden` or `:output` flags.
+The `:hidden` flag will set the activation function for all neurons in _all_ hidden layers, while the `:output` flag will do so only for those in the output layer.

+When setting the activation function using the `:layer` parameter, the `:neuron` parameter is optional.
+If none is set, all neurons in the specified layer will be modified.

+### activation-steepness

+    # fann_get_activation_steepness
+    multi method activation-steepness (
+        Int    :$layer!,
+        Int    :$neuron!,
+    ) returns Num

+    # fann_set_activation_steepness
+    # fann_set_activation_steepness_layer
+    multi method activation-steepness (
+        Num()   $steepness,
+        Int    :$layer!,
+        Int    :$neuron,
+    ) returns self

+    # fann_set_activation_steepness_hidden
+    # fann_set_activation_steepness_output
+    multi method activation-steepness (
+        Num()   $steepness,
+        Bool() :$hidden,
+        Bool() :$output,
+    ) returns self

+If called with no positional arguments, this method returns the activation steepness for the neuron number and layer specified in the `:neuron` and `:layer` parameters respectively, counting the input layer as layer 0.
+It is not possible to get activation functions for the neurons in the input layer: trying to do so is an error.

+If called with a positional argument, it will be coerced to a [Num] and this function will instead _set_ this as the activation steepenss for the specified layer and neuron and return the calling AI::FANN object.

-This can be done with the `layer` parameter, as described above, or with the `hidden` or `output` flags.
-The `hidden` flag will set the activation function for all neurons in _all_ hidden layers, while the `output` flag will do so only for those in the output layer.
+When used as a setter, specifying the layer is always required.
+This can be done with the `:layer` parameter, as described above, or with the `:hidden` or `output` flags.
+The `:hidden` flag will set the activation function for all neurons in _all_ hidden layers, while the `output` flag will do so only for those in the output layer.

-When setting the activation function using the `layer` parameter, the `neuron` parameter is optional.
+When setting the activation steepness using the `:layer` parameter, the `:neuron` parameter is optional.
 If none is set, all neurons in the specified layer will be modified.

 ### training-algorithm